-Alerts from WBS/WBBS (Table A4) are unchanged, apart from the changes in alert status forLittle Grebe and Dipper which are described above.
+Alerts from WBS/WBBS (Table A4) are unchanged, apart from the changes in alert status for Little Grebe and Dipper which are described above.

-The alerts for CES (Table A5) show changes from BirdTrends 2019 for two species.
-The 25-year and 34-year trends for Chaffinch now both raise a high level alert, as does the 25-year trend for Sedge Warbler (the 34-year trend for Sedge Warbler continues to raise a lower level alert, as in BirdTrends 2019).
+The alerts for CES (Table A5) show changes from BirdTrends 2020 for two species.
+The 36-year trends for Greenfinch now raises a high level alert rather than a lower level alert, as does the 25-year trend for Reed Bunting.
+Conversely, the 36-year trends for both Sedge Warbler and Whitethroat now both raise lower level rather than high alerts.